liamzebedee/xden/README.md

 ## Get involved
 To become involved, just go to the issues page of this repository.
 Development is done in the /development branch, which is frequently updated.
 When XDen reaches a somewhat stable compilation level (that is, tests can run) data will be pushed to /master.

+Make sure to read up on the [design doc](https://github.com/liamzebedee/xden/wiki/Design).
 If you want some extra info, just contact me, liamzebedee.